coezbek/rodo/README.md

-# rodo
+# Rodo
-Rodo is terminal-based todo manager written in Ruby
+Rodo is terminal-based todo manager written in Ruby with a inbox-zero mentality.
+It takes inspiration from bullet journalling.